Preview: Venusaur, Arcanine, Gyarados, Rhydon, Gengar, Dragonite

 Moves: Hypnosis + Dream Eater / Destiny Bond + Shadow Punch , Shadow Ball, Psychic

-The odd thing about Gengar is that he is weak to the same types that he is Super-Effective on, which makes him an odd choice.
+The odd thing about Haunter and Gengar is that they are weak to the same types that they are Super-Effective on, which makes them an odd choice.
 That being said, his insane Special Attack and Speed ensure that you will have the first chance at damaging the foe, and generally with life-threatening damage.
 If you plan to use him as a primarily Ghost type Pokemon, then be sure to EV train for Attack (that corresponds with the 2nd move set) and Speed.
 If not, then EV train for Special Attack.
 Speed is vital if Destiny Bond is going to be in the move set because it gives the foe no time to stop using damaging attacks if used first, as the foe will attack 2nd after Destiny Bond has been used and likely cause itself to faint.
-I recommend giving Gengar a Twisted Spoon to assist Psychic and Dream Eater if using move set 1, or a Spell Tag if using move set 2.
+I recommend giving Haunter or Gengar a Twisted Spoon to assist Psychic and Dream Eater if using move set 1, or a Spell Tag if using move set 2.

 That's all I've got.
 Please give any tips or suggestions.
 Although I have been playing this game for a lot of my childhood, and more so since I gave up on the newer games (Gen 5 and further) since they seemed pretty lame, I am relatively new to the more competitive nature where EV's, moves, coverage, and natures matter (I didn't include natures for time sake).
 Thus, any ideas or things to consider would be greatly appreciated.
 Thanks for reading!